Sa Re Ga Ma Pa Challenge 2007: Semi-finals

-Finals (Top 14)
+Finals (top 14)

 In the Agnipariksha round, eliminations are based on public voting.
 Public voting is done through SMS, telephone or online.
 Each week, the contestant with lowest votes is eliminated.

 Additionally, if all the contestants of a Gharana get eliminated, the Gharana also gets eliminated and subsequently the mentor(s) have to leave the show.

 † During the week of 17 August, there was no eliminated contestant.
 That week's votes were added to the votes for the week of 24 August, and Junaid was then eliminated on the episode airing on 24 August.

 Controversies

 Aneek-Abhijit controversy

 On 29 June, Aditya Narayan announced that Aneek Dhar and Abhijeet Kosambi, the winners of the regional spinoffs of Sa Re Ga Ma Pa Bangla and Sa Re Ga Ma Pa Marathi, would be getting direct entry as a Top 14 finalist.
 This was a pre decided qualification as it was a part of their respective prizes of winning the regional contests.
 The viewers of Marathi and Bangla had already seen and heard this announcement at live telecast on stage when Abhijeet Kosambi and Aneek Dhar had won the respective competitions, so in fact there was no need for any controversy in that case.
 Yet the mentors did not approve of this saying they should not be allowed to enter the competition in the middle and that they should have come from the beginning.
 Ismail Darbar tried to walk away from the show stalling the shooting of the program.

 In the latter episodes, Abhijeet Kosambi was eliminated with the fewest votes.
-Aneek Dhar is the only contestant in Himesh Reshammiya's 'gharana'.
-However Aneek Dhar has been in the Bottom 2 once.
+Aneek Dhar is the only contestant in Himesh Reshammiya's Rock 'gharana'.
+However, Aneek Dhar has been in the Bottom 2 once.

 Aneek was also the top contestant thrice in the show and eventually ended up winning it all.